 A. Term.
 This Agreement shall commence on the Effective Date, and unless terminated as set forth herein, shall continue until the revocation, termination or expiration of the Charter currently in effect (the "Term").
+The Term shall not exceed the length of the Charter.
 The parties acknowledge that the Authorizer, as part of any reauthorization or renewal, may require that the School and NHA submit an amended or restated Agreement for review by the Authorizer.
-The first school year of this Agreement shall commence July 1, 2020 and continue to June 30, 2021, and each school year thereafter shall commence on July 1 and end on June 30 of the following year.
+The first school year of this Agreement shall commence July 1, 2022 and continue to June 30, 2023, and each school year thereafter shall commence on July 1 and end on June 30 of the following year.

-B. Termination.
+Termination.